Spanish invasion of Portugal (1762): Porto: the decisive campaign

-Finally, reinforcements were sent to Oporto and the province of Trás-os-Montes, who occupied the passes and defiles, endangering the Spanish withdrawal, and at the same time, making it inevitable.
+Finally, reinforcements were sent to Porto and the province of Trás-os-Montes, who occupied the passes and defiles, endangering the Spanish withdrawal, and at the same time, making it inevitable.

 Letters published in the British press few days later added:

 "This is all the information we have had to this day, May 29 [1762].
 The officers cannot find terms to express the courage of the militia and the zeal and eagerness which the people show to be engaged with the enemy."

 The outcome of the battle of Douro proved crucial for the failure of the Spanish invasion, because as Dumouriez explained:

-"Portugal was at that time without troops and planet-struck; had the [Spanish] army advanced rapidly upon Oporto it must have taken it without firing a gun.
+"Portugal was at that time without troops and planet-struck; had the [Spanish] army advanced rapidly upon Porto it must have taken it without firing a gun.
 Great resources would have been found there, both in money, stores and provisions, and an excellent climate; the Spanish troops would not have perished as they did, with hunger and want of accommodations; the face of affairs would have been totally changed."